Queen of Sheba: Ethiopian

 The 1922 regnal list of Ethiopia claims that Makeda reigned from 1013 to 982 BC, with dates following the Ethiopian calendar.

 In the Ethiopian Book of Aksum, Makeda is described as establishing a new capital city at Azeba.

 Edward Ullendorff holds that Makeda is a corruption of Candace, the name or title of several Ethiopian queens from Meroe or Seba.
 Candace was the name of that queen of the Ethiopians whose chamberlain was converted to Christianity under the preaching of Philip the Evangelist (Acts 8:27) in 30 AD.
 In the 14th-century (?)
 Ethiopic version of the Alexander romance, Alexander the Great of Macedonia (Ethiopic Meqédon) is said to have met a queen Kandake of Nubia.
-The tradition that the biblical Queen of Sheba was an ingenuous ruler of Ethiopia who visited King Solomon in Jerusalem is repeated in a 1st-century account by Josephus.
+The tradition that the biblical Queen of Sheba was an indigenous ruler of Ethiopia who visited King Solomon in Jerusalem is repeated in a 1st-century account by Josephus.
 He identified Solomon's visitor as a queen of Egypt and Ethiopia.

 According to one tradition, the Ethiopian Jews (Beta Israel, "Falashas") also trace their ancestry to Menelik I, son of King Solomon and the Queen of Sheba.
 An opinion that appears more historical is that the Falashas descend from those Jews who settled in Egypt after the first exile, and who, upon the fall of the Persian domination (539–333 BC), on the borders of the Nile, penetrated into the Sudan, whence they went into the western parts of Abyssinia.

 Several emperors have stressed the importance of the Kebra Negast.
 One of the first instances of this can be traced in a letter from Prince Kasa (King John IV) to Queen Victoria in 1872.
 Kasa states, "There is a book called Kebra Nagast which contains the law of the whole of Ethiopia, and the names of the shums (governors), churches and provinces are in this book.
 I pray you will find out who has got this book and send it to me, for in my country my people will not obey my orders without it."
 Despite the historic importance given to the Kebra Negast, there is still doubt to whether or not the Queen sat on the throne.